5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 Even though they are all great, they are also different.
 Hyperlite decided to go with a more exotic material that is lightweight, durable, and water resistant but expensive.
 The Osprey Levity 45, on the other hand, is made out of the lightest material they could find, leaving it a little bit less durable.
 The other three sit in the middle.

-Bottom of hyperlite junction pack
+Bottom of Hyperlite Junction pack

 The Hyperlite Junction material was super tough and waterproof.